 The budget deliberation process includes public delegations, financial overview, and base operating budget on Monday, December 5th, the Capital Plan on December 6th, and SLCRs and budget wrap up on December 7th.
 Three days to deliberate the budget has been sufficient in past years, particularly with the Pre-Budget COWs and informational reports provided to Council ahead of budget deliberations.

-For 2017, the goal is to provide first three readings of the 2017-2026 Financial Plan bylaw at the subsequent Council meeting on December 12th, with final reading on the December 14th Council meeting.
-This is to finalize all the planning and decisions made over the past four months and to allow Management to start 2017 at the beginning of January with an approved budget.
+For 2017, Finance focused on completing the Financial Plan bylaw directly following the budget deliberations and the first three readings of the 2017-2026 Financial Plan bylaw was approved at the December 12th Council meeting, with final reading and adoption at the December 14th Council meeting.
+This was to finalize all the planning and decisions made over the past four months and to allow Management to start 2017 work plans at the beginning of January with an approved budget.

-The budget deliberations schedule has been established as follows: (Time and Topic may need to be updated)
+The budget deliberations schedule was established as follows:

-Date Time Topic Monday, December 7 th 9:30-3:30pm Public Presentations (5 minutes each) Financial Planning Overview Base Budget Capital Budget Tuesday, December 8 th 9:30-3:30pm Capital Budget Wednesday, December 9 th 9:30-11:30am 1:30-3pm SLCRs - Ongoing New Service Levels SLCRs - Operating Projects Financial Planning Summary (Afternoon Optional)
+Date Time Topic Monday, December 5 th 9:30-3:30pm Public Presentations (5 minutes each) Financial Planning Overview Base Budget Capital Budget Summary Presentation Tuesday, December 6 th 9:30-3:30pm Capital BudgetSLCRs Summary Presentation Wednesday, December 7 th 9:30-11:30am 1:30-3pm SLCRs - Ongoing New Service Levels SLCRs - Operating Projects Financial Planning Summary (Afternoon Optional)